The Night Tiger

 A captivating and magical story set in 1930s Malaysia about a dancehall girl and an orphan boy who are brought together by a series of unexplained deaths and an old Chinese superstition about men who turn into tigers.

-They say a tiger that devours too many humans can take the form of a man and walk amongst us...
+They say a tiger that devours too many humans can take the form of a man and walk among us...

 In 1930s colonial Malaya, a dissolute British doctor receives a surprise gift of an eleven-year-old Chinese houseboy.
 Sent as a bequest from an old friend, young Ren has a mission: to find his dead master's severed finger and reunite it with his body.
 Ren has forty-nine days, or else his master's soul will roam the earth forever.